South Korea Court Reinstates Impeached PM Han As Acting President - UrduPoint

 "The Constitutional Court has rendered a decision to reject the impeachment trial request against Prime Minister Han Duck-soo," the court said Monday in a statement.

-The court ruled 5 to 1 against Prime Minister Han's impeachment, with two judges arguing that the case should not have made it to court as lawmakers did not have a super majority to impeach Han in the first place.
+The court ruled five-to-one against Han's impeachment, with two judges arguing the case should not have made it to court as lawmakers did not have a super majority to impeach him in the first place.

-Han's actions while in office "cannot be seen as constituting a betrayal of the people's trust indirectly granted through the President" the court rules.
+Han's actions while in office "cannot be seen as constituting a betrayal of the people's trust indirectly granted through the President" the court ruled.

 The decision is effective immediately and cannot be appealed.